tosuninc/crandom/README.md

 # crandom
-A number random generator based on circular equations
+A simple random number generator based on circular equations.

+Difficulty is adjustable by changing the power of the equation.